pcminh0505/bigdata-pipeline-kafka-cassandra/README.md

 ### 🔸 Pre-requisite

-You need to obtain the API from [OpenWeatherMap API](https://openweathermap.org/api) and Binance API (please follow [Getting Started with python-binance](https://python-binance.readthedocs.io/en/latest/overview.html)) for more detail.
+You need to obtain the API from [OpenWeatherMap API](https://openweathermap.org/api)

-After successfully obtaining the API, please create new files `openweathermap_service.cfg` and `binance_service.cfg` based on the `...-test.cfg` files provided.
+After successfully obtaining the API, please create new files `openweathermap_service.cfg` based on the `...-test.cfg` files provided.

 ### 🔺 Known issue on MacOS M1 with Docker